slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On motivation

 <!--
-- everyone is motivated until the 4AM alarm, then it's discipline.
+- everyone is motivated until the 4AM alarm, then it’s discipline.
 -->

 > *"With a strong enough «why», you can overcome any «how»."